 Chapter 5 - Cartilage and Bone

-Cartilage and bone are connective tissue specialized for support.
+Cartilage and bone are specialized connective tissues that provide support to other tissues and organs.
 Cartilage occurs where flexibility is required, while bone resists deformation.
-Each has all the common features of connective tissue, which includes ground substance, fibers and cells.

 Cartilage is composed of cells, fibers, and a highly-hydrated ground substance.
 The high content of water provides resistance to compression, while the fibers provide tensile strength and resilience.

 Cartilage is avascular, and its cells rely on diffusion for nutrients.